 Coastal Boardwalk

-The boardwalk is about three miles of well-maintained wooden planks with rope rails – a boardwalk.
+The boardwalk is about three miles (between Granja and Espinho) of well-maintained wooden planks with rope rails – a boardwalk.
 Literally.
 It follows the beach through the dunes and the grasses, and all the while you can take in the fabulous views of the pounding waves and frothy surf breaking against the shore.
 It has to be one of the prettiest (and easiest) walks in the region.
 It’s one of those walks that just soothes the soul.
+Depending on the time of the year, you may want to take along a hoodie, as the ocean breezes can be chilly, but oh so beautiful!

 Espinho

 With a population of about 31,000, Espinho is a somewhat sleepy little city by the sea.
 The first time we visited we hadn’t yet learned about the market, we went just to do a little exploring and to take our first walk on the boardwalk.
-Although the city doesn’t have as much of the historic charm as say, Guimaraes or Coimbra, it is still quite lovely and the city boasts a nice pedestrian promenade through the city center.
-And, all the while the sea is just a short walk away.
+Although the city doesn’t have as much of the historic charm as say, Guimaraes, Coimbra, or Aveiro it is still quite lovely and the city boasts a nice pedestrian promenade through the city center.
+And, all the while the sea is just a short walk away and the beaches are a favorite among the locals, and I suspect many who come from Porto on the weekend.

 Along with being a beach resort, Espinho is in a legalized gaming zone and it’s home to a casino.
 We found this particularly interesting as it just seemed so out of place.
 No, we didn’t go in.
 Too many better things to do with our money.